Come for the whales, soak in the rest.

 Gray whales currently hold the record for the longest migration of any mammal.
 They are commonly seen from March through May around the south end of Whidbey Island and the Saratoga Passage area, but can sometimes be spotted in the Salish Sea in the summer months.
 Puget Sound is one of the few places on earth where people can actually witness gray whales feeding.

 Pacific Northwest Wildlife

-The waters surrounding our four departure locations offer some of the most diverse whale and wildlife viewing on the west coast.
+The waters the San Juan Islands offers some of the most diverse whale and wildlife viewing on the west coast.
 Onboard each of our tours, an experienced naturalist helps identify all of the whales, wildlife, and rich history that this area holds.

 Each year, the picturesque Pacific Northwest attracts tens of thousands of visitors from around the globe.
 From the snow-capped mountains to the San Juan Islands, western Washington offers scenery to suit all tastes.
 There’s simply no better backdrop for watching wildlife.